 2395 BELMONT AVE, BRONX, NEW YORK (corner of E. 187th St.)

 The Bivona family is clearly Sicilian.
 Most come from a little town 12 miles south of Palermo called Marineo.
-Marineo has about 7,500 in population today.
+Marineo has about 7,500 in the population today with about 1000 being “Bivona”.
 At its peak, it may have had just 10,000.
-So this is small agri-town.
+So this is a small agri-town.
 The oldest ancestor found who was “Bivona” was born in 1803.
 In the Kingdom of Sicily, it was common for generations to stay put so there could be more, much more.
 I will continue the search and report back.